Samkth123/KTH-md/IT Risk.md

 Description: Focuses on assessing the potential impact of technology-related disruptions on business operations, continuity, and recovery.
 Example: Determining the criticality of different systems to prioritize disaster recovery planning.

+**Compliance Assessment**
-Compliance Assessment Ensures that an organization adheres to relevant regulatory requirements and industry standards for data protection and security.
-Assessing an organization's compliance with GDPR or HIPAA regulations.
+Definition: Ensures that an organization adheres to relevant regulatory requirements and industry standards for data protection and security.
+Example: Assessing an organization's compliance with GDPR or HIPAA regulations.

+**Security Risk Matrices**
+Definition: Utilizes matrices to evaluate and prioritize risks based on likelihood and impact, often using a scoring system.
+Example Prioritizing security risks and vulnerabilities for mitigation based on their severity.
 ##### Public Cloud

 - **Definition**: Services offered over the public internet, shared across multiple organizations.